citusdata/citus_docs/performance/performance_tuning.rst

               Filter: (event_type = 'PushEvent'::text)
   (13 rows)

 This tells you several things.
-To begin with there are thirty-two shards, and we're using the real-time Citus executor setting:
+To begin with there are thirty-two shards, and the planner chose the Citus real-time executor to execute this query:

 ::